UniFy-Endpoint/Windows-Updates-Readiness/README.md

-# Windows Updates Readiness Script
+# Windows Updates Readiness Scripts v2.1

-A comprehensive PowerShell script designed to detect and remediate Windows Update configuration issues, ensuring devices are ready to receive updates via Microsoft Intune and Windows Update for Business (WUfB).
+A comprehensive set of PowerShell scripts designed to detect and remediate Windows Update configuration issues, ensuring devices are ready to receive updates via Microsoft Intune and Windows Update for Business (WUfB).

+---

 ## Purpose